Gilles Simeoni: 2014 municipal elections and Mayor of Bastia

 In the first round of the March 2014 municipal elections Simeoni's party received 32.32% of the vote.
 In the second round he picked up votes from the Union for a Popular Movement's Jean-Louis Milani and the Radical Party of the Left's François Tatti, leaving him with 55.40% of the total.
 The next month on the fifth of April he became the first nationalist mayor of Bastia, ending the dual reign of French Communist Party and the Radical Party of the Left who had been in control of the town since 1968.
 This outcome was the result of the nationalist's new electoral strategy that Gilles Simeoni had helped to design.
 This strategy privileged pragmatic alliances so that they could bring their ideas closer to the center of Corsican politics.

 2015 municipal elections

 During the March 2015 departmental elections, the municipal alliance of Bastia ran pairs of candidates in the four cantons totally or partially within the City of Bastia.
 They had success in three out of four cantons which further proved that Simeoni's strategy was working.
 However his ally Fraçois Tatti was seen celebrating the victory of François Orlandi an ally of Paul Giacobbi.

 Tatti's actions led Simeoni, Jean-Louis Milani and Emanuelle de Gentili (who was Tatti's former running mate) to call for his resignation.
 This signaled the beginning of the campaign for the 2015 Regional Elections in which the nationalists hoped to confront Giacobbi.

+2017 Corsican territorial election

+Following the 2017 territorial elections, Pè a Corsica confirmed and strengthened its majority in the Corsican Assembly.
+The party came out on top with 56.46% of the votes cast in the second round, counting 41 seats.
+It was elected to the Corsican executive council on 2 January 2018.

+On 2 January 2018, his list was re-elected to the Executive Council of Corsica, obtaining 42 votes out of 63, while the Pè a Corsica majority was 41.

+2021 Regional Elections

+The 2021 regional elections saw a clear victory for Gille Simeoni and his list Fà popolu Inseme despite internal divisions within the nationalist front which, a few weeks before the vote, led to the end of the Pè a Corsica coalition.
+After obtaining 29.10% in the first round, the incumbent president managed to defeat the right-wing candidate Laurent Marcangeli with 40.64% of the vote, winning 32 seats out of 63 available.